 Credit: Monash

-• Monash University has developed a robotic fruit-picking apparatus and method for efficient and accurate fruit harvesting.
+- Monash University has developed a robotic fruit-picking apparatus and method for efficient and accurate fruit harvesting.
 The vision system identifies ripe fruit, plans a picking sequence, and helps avoid collisions.
-The robotic arm extends the suction element, which securely grasps the fruit, and then switches to a passive mode, allowing the fruit to move freely.
+The robotic arm extends the suction element to grasp the fruit securely, then switches to a passive mode, allowing the fruit to move freely.

 Acquisitions in Farm Robot Companies

-• John Deere acquired Bear Flag Robotics for $250 million.
-Bear Flag’s technology enables a machine to work in a field autonomously.
+- John Deere acquired Bear Flag Robotics for $250 million.
+Bear Flag’s technology enables a machine to operate autonomously in a field.

 4. IoT Solutions for Farm Monitoring